 Why Reading About It Does Not Work

 The internet is full of social skills advice.
 Make eye contact.
 Ask open questions.
 Mirror body language.
 None of it is wrong.
 All of it is useless without reps.
 Reading about bench press form does not build your chest.
 Watching YouTube videos about conversation does not build your social muscle.
+No amount of looksmaxxing builds the nerve to use it; a sharper face still has to open its mouth.
 The knowledge lives in your body, not your browser history.
 Albert Bandura proved this with self-efficacy theory: belief in your own capability comes from mastery experiences, not from information.
 You believe you can do something because you have done it.
 Repeatedly.
 Under pressure.

 Coach Rizz is built on this principle.
 Every session is a set of real-world reps.
 Not simulations.
 Not role-play with an AI chatbot.
 You go to a public place, open the app, and interact with actual people.
 The app structures the session, tracks the data, and provides the progressive overload.
 Your job is to show up and do the reps.
 The results compound the same way they do in the gym.
 Week one is uncomfortable.
 Week four is routine.
 Week twelve you are doing things that would have been unthinkable on day one.